 Common sense is a capital guide-when it is properly educated; otherwise it is the basis of all delusions.
 The uninlabor-doing machinery.
 To them the case is plain.
 If ten one invents a machine wherewith one man can do as much as the ten have been doing, nine men must lose their job.
 Henceforth for them Othello's occupation's gone.
-That is Forty gentlemen, representing, as we are informed, a millence.
-Here comes in the industrial paradox: So far from greater.
-During the same years the increase in the number The Secretary, Mr. C. H. Schuellermann, then began a of hands employed in manufactories of all kinds more than
+That is common sense.
+But fortunately it is not common experi- that men are made of less account thereby and wages de-Forty gentlemen, representing, as we are informed, a mil-lence.
+Here comes in the industrial paradox: So far from